MIS - Development Process

 Once the organizational planning stage is over, the designer of the system should take the following strategic decisions for the achievement of MIS goals and objectives:

 Development Strategy: Example - an online, real-time batch.

 System Development Strategy: Designer selects an approach to system development like operational verses functional, accounting verses analysis.

 Resources for the Development: Designer has to select resources.
 Resources can be in-house verses external, customized or use of package.

-Manpower Composition: The staff should have the staffs of an analyst, and programmer.
+Manpower Composition: The staffs should have analysts, and programmers.